From Devlin "Duck" Hodges to Mason Rudolph and back, the Steelers fall to the Jets - Mash Viral

 The Jets (6-9) opened the game with a fast-pass attack complemented by their running game against the Steelers nickel defense to score first in a 23-yard Sam Darnold it will happen Robbie anderson.
 Then they added 54 yards Sam Ficken field goal to be 10-0 before Hodges was thrown after throwing his second interception.

-The Steelers drove to the New York 19.
-In front of third and 3, Hodges lost an open receiver underneath that would have given the Steelers a first down and instead threw a pass into the corridor Jaylen Samuels in the front corner of the final zone.
+The Steelers led to the New York 19.
+In front of third and 3, Hodges missed an open receiver underneath that would have given the Steelers a first attempt and instead threw a pass into the corridor Jaylen Samuels in the front corner of the final zone.
 Safety Marcus Maye He intercepted the pass to keep the Steelers away.

 "I missed a guy on the open floor," said Hodges.
 "I had (Samuels) in the corner.
 I probably booked it a little.
 I could have thrown it away before."